-Sydna was secretary of the Dorcas Society, a local group of people supported by a church, with a mission of providing clothing to the poor.
+Sydna was secretary of the Dorcas Society, a local group of people supported by a church, with a mission of providing clothing to the less fortunate.
 She was also President of the Ladies’ Literary and Progressive Improvement Society of Buffalo.
-According to Sydna in a letter addressed to Frederick Douglass, the Ladies’ Literary and Progressive Improvement Society of Buffalo was the only female group formed to improve the moral intellectual, political, and social advancement of its members (African American women) by promoting literature, art and sciences that encourage political reform (including the rights for women to vote).
-(1) At the same time, her husband Abner was a member of the Buffalo City Anti-Slavery Society, and was one of its leaders opposing segregation in schools.
+According to Sydna in a letter addressed to Frederick Douglass, the Ladies’ Literary and Progressive Improvement Society of Buffalo was the only female group formed to improve the moral, intellectual, political, and social advancement of its members (African American women) by promoting literature, art and sciences that encourage political reform (including the right for women to vote).
+At the same time, her husband Abner was a member of the Buffalo City Anti-Slavery Society, opposing segregation in schools.

 In August of 1843, Sydna and Abner attended the National Colored Convention in Buffalo, New York, PROSPERITY AND POLITICS: TAKING STOCK OF BLACK WEALTH”.
 “Fifty-eight delegates attended and an enthusiastic audience”.
 The pencil sketch, though later, gives some perspective of the delegates and format of a convention meeting.

 Early days on Vancouver Island (1860-1865)

 Image taken circa 1872.
-This house was built by Abner and Sydna Francis with Sydna’s parents, John and Charlotte Dandridge in 1862.
-It was situated at the northwest corner of Johnson Street, facing Vancouver Street.
+This is the house built by Abner and Sydna Francis with Sydna’s parents, John and Charlotte Dandridge in 1862.

 Sadly, within a year of the home being built, in March 1863, Sydna’s mother, Charlotte, dies.
 There is a brief notice in the colonist on March 9, 1863 “DIED.
 In this city, on March 7th at her residence, corner of Johnson and Vancouver streets, Charlotte, wife of Mr. John Dandridge, mother of Mrs. A.H.
 Francis, in the 70th year of her age.
 Friends and acquaintances are respectfully invited to attend the funeral from her late residence, corner of Johnson and Vancouver streets at 11 a.m. today.”
 Sydna had a grand obelisk installed at Pioneer Square cemetery on Quadra Street to mark her mother’s grave site.